-Chiricahua Chief Victorio and his band used the basin as a stronghold during the series of conflicts known as Victorio’s War, in the later years of the Apache Wars.
-In April of 1880 Victorio led Chiricahua and Mescalero warriors against elements of the United States Army’s Sixth and Ninth Cavalry, in the Battle of Hembrillo Basin.
+In the later years of the Apache Wars, Chiricahua Chief Victorio and his band used the basin as a stronghold during the series of conflicts known as Victorio’s War.
+In April of 1880, Victorio led Chiricahua and Mescalero warriors against elements of the United States Army’s Sixth and Ninth Cavalry in the Battle of Hembrillo Basin.
 Victorio took the high ground of the now famous peak and used it to hold off the superior force.
-His strategy was to block the Army’s access to the only potable water source and therefor cause them to retreat.
+His strategy was to block the Army’s access to the only potable water source and, therefore, cause them to retreat.
 The gambit worked well, until Army reinforcements arrived.
 Regardless, his position allowed for a strategic withdraw from the basin while suffering almost no casualties.

 Time had almost erased the memory of Victorio Peak by 1937.
-Many maps mistakenly marked it as “Victoria” Peak, having all but forgotten the Chiricahua Chief and namesake.
+Many maps mistakenly marked it as Victoria Peak, having all but forgotten the Chiricahua Chief.
 Enter Milton Ernest “Doc” Noss and his wife Ova “Babe” Noss.
-In November of that year, the couple were camped in the basin, hunting deer.
+In November of 1937, the couple were camped in the basin, hunting deer.
 While scouting the top of the peak, Doc noticed a stone that looked worked by human hands.
-Digging around the stone, he was able to pry it free, revealing a shaft of indeterminable depth, bored straight into the peak.
+Digging around the stone, he was able to pry it free, revealing a shaft of indeterminable depth bored straight into the peak.
 After showing his discovery to Babe, the two decided to come back later and explore.

 A few days later, armed with rope and a light, Doc made his way some sixty feet into the depths of the shaft.
 He found himself in a small room with drawings and carvings on the wall that he posited were “Indian” in origin.
-At the other end of the chamber another shaft descended about a hundred and twenty-five feet further before leveling out into a series of carved out rooms.
-It was here Doc made a grisly discovery; a human skeleton kneeling with its hands bound behind its back and tied to a stake; apparently left to die.
+At the other end of the chamber, another shaft descended about a hundred and twenty-five feet further before leveling out into a series of carved out rooms.
+It was here that Doc made a grisly discovery, a human skeleton kneeling with its hands bound behind its back and tied to a stake, apparently left to die.
 Further investigation revealed a total of twenty-seven skeletons secured in similar fashion.